-I have flown aircraft that allow this, but the Gulfstream does not.
+I have flown aircraft that allow this, but the Gulfstream does not in the case of the G450.
+(They do on the G150.)
 There isn't a lot of current research out there, most of it was done forty years ago.
 Aircraft manufacturers can take advantage of grooved runways in performance numbers if they wish, but they don't have to.

 Figure: Test aircraft, from Pavement Grooving and Traction Studies, page 121, figure 2.

 NASA Wallops Station Tests

 The NASA Langley Research Center conducted tests to determine the affects of grooved runways on aircraft braking performance at the NASA Wallops Station in 1968.
 Flight tests were conducted using an Air Force F-4D aircraft and a NASA Convair 990 aircraft.
 The results were presented in a conference report that compiled 27 papers from this and other studies.
 It is dry and convoluted writing, 521 pages of it, but there is a lot to be gained from selective reading.
 A copy of the report is linked, and excepts follow.

 While the study covered various topics, such as tire wear and runway drainage, only three of its focus areas are of interest to us here:

 - Grooved runway impact on tire rolling resistance.

 - Grooved runway impact on tire cornering ability.